Lampropeltini

-Lampropeltini is a tribe of colubrid snake endemic to New World.
+Lampropeltini is a tribe of colubrid snake endemic to the New World.
 These include the kingsnakes, milk snake, corn snake, gopher snakes, pine snakes, and bullsnakes.
 At least 51 species have been recognized and the group have been heavily studied for biogeography, morphology, ecology, and phylogenetics.
 The internal relationships among the genera has been disputed, but generally the most supported placement of the genera are as follows: